 Jr. Docents can apply online and send in the rest of their application materials via email or to the address below

 c/o: Jr. Docent Program

 Email at: email@example.com

 Is your organization looking for team building opportunities and a way to give back to the community?
-The Binghamton Zoo at Ross Park is a fun and unique place for your members to get their hands dirty for a good cause!
+The Ross Park is a fun and unique place for your members to get their hands dirty for a good cause!
 Projects vary seasonally, but group volunteers are always appreciated during special events, and zoo clean up initiatives.